 So all our time waiting and we were sent to the back!
 Very disheartening.
 But the interns assured us we were likely to get in.

 As time passed, our “likely” chances began to diminish to slim and then practically to none as more people showed up and got in the line in front of us.
 Eventually, it turned into hundreds.
 I could feel the disappointment from those around me.
 But at least we were third in line on standby.

 As the interns began to process everybody, it became abundantly clear we weren’t getting in.
 The announcement saying as much came soon after.
-Only half the people there were let in, so the rest of us could leave with the promise of a front of the line priority ticket for next time we came.
+Only half the people there were let in, so the rest of us could leave with the promise of a front-of-the-line priority ticket for the next time we came.

 So we left.
 And that’s when this story becomes just a little bit strange!
 First, we had lunch at the best vegetarian restaurant I’ve ever been to: “Vegetarian Grill.”
 As we ate with an Andy Samberg lookalike sitting behind us, we talked about our experience and remained positive about it!